aidarbn/interview-questions/README.md

 # interview-questions

-This a base of interview questions for software engineer.a
+This a base of interview questions for a software engineer.

 ## How to add topic?